GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-In the next step, you can extract the function and pass it to the filter function.
+In the next step, you can define the function and pass it to the filter function.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~